CIO blasts Labor’s $3m super tax policy as ‘reckless and stupid’

 Speaking to Sky News on Tuesday, Phillips said: “I have a feeling this was a backdoor way of trying to reduce super balances or get people to withdraw their super to keep the balance below that number.
 To make it so incredibly difficult and challenging to keep more than $3 million in super.”

-He suggested this plan would ultimately cap both super and deductions without explicitly doing so.
+He said this plan would ultimately cap both super and deductions without explicitly doing so.

 Phillips also criticised the taxation of unrealised gains, a measure that many have opposed in recent days.